Radio Maria Canada

 As his website devoted to the Shroud states, “The Shroud of Turin is a centuries old linen cloth that bears the image of a crucified man.
 A man that millions believe to be Jesus of Nazareth.
 Is it really the cloth that wrapped his crucified body, or is it simply a medieval forgery, a hoax perpetrated by some clever artist?
 Modern science has completed hundreds of thousands of hours of detailed study and intense research on the Shroud.
 It is, in fact, the single most studied artifact in human history, and we know more about it today than we ever have before.
 And yet, the controversy still rages.”

 Schwortz spoke in Hamilton at a Shroud of Turin exhibit and Culture Watch was there to record his presentation and pass on his captivating insights to you.
-This is part one of a four-part series.
+This is part one of a five-part series.

 Categories | Culture Watch